abemscac/pies-doc/docs/react/use-ref.md

 - `SomeRandomLibrary.init()` is a method that initializes the library (usually asynchronous).
 - `SomeRandomLibrary.init()` will return a function, which is expected to be called every time the button is clicked.
-- `SomeRandomLibrary.init()` depends on a prop `property`; considering there will probably be multiple instances of this component with different props, it makes more sense to initialize them individually.
+- `SomeRandomLibrary.init()` depends on a prop `something`; considering there will probably be multiple instances of this component with different props, it makes more sense to initialize them individually.

 Here, we call `SomeRandomLibrary.init()` after the component is mounted, which is the most reasonable timing for initialization.
 The most obvious solution would be to move `SomeRandomLibrary.init()` in `doSomething()` so that we can access `thatFunction()` right after the initialization is done.
 However, since `SomeRandomLibrary.init()` is used to initialize the library, calling it multiple times may lead to unwanted results like waste of resources or errors.
 Therefore, the most appropriate way would be to store `thatFunction()` in a variable so that we can access it later.
 But how can we do this?